johanmha/pokerhand/Readme.md

 # Poker hand
+App that gives a pokerhand and evaluates it

+## For devloping/testing
+Start dev with npm start

+### Structure
+- ./App.js is entrypoint and node server.
+- ./client/ contains src code
+    - Index.html is single page html.
+    - Css is style sheet.
+Should be modulariszed, and possibly done in sass
+    - Scripts is main script module.
+    - /modules/ contains js modules
+        - cardBuilder builds card
+        - deckBuilder creates a shuffeled deck
+        - handBuilder creates an analyzable hand
+        - handAnalyzer finds value of hand
+    - /docs/ contains notes and appendices
+- Readme.md This readme
+- other base project files

+## Background/assumptions
 ### Ranked list of poker hands with value in app in brackets:
 1. [8] Straight flush
 2. [7] Four of a kind